syzhang/adec_power/README.md

-# Data simulation and power analysis (ADEC)
+# Data simulation and power analysis (Pain NeuroEng)

-This repository is the code used for data simulation and power analysis for ADEC (ADPD consortium funding application).
+This repository is the code used for data simulation and power analysis for Pain NeuroEng (ADPD consortium funding application).

 ## Requirements